 As a baritone soloist, Nicholas performed with the Calgary Philharmonic Orchestra in the Matthew Halls completion of J.S.
 Bach's St. Mark Passion (2017), in Brahms' Ein Deutsches Requiem with Knox Presbyterian Church and Christ Church Elbow Park (2016), with the Calgary Bach Society (2014), with Calgary-based VoiceScapes (2009), and various orchestras across Vancouver Island.
 He sings professionally at Knox Presbyterian Church and as the Bass Section Principal for the Calgary Philharmonic Chorus.
 When he's not performing on stage, Nicholas works as a teacher with the Calgary Separate School District.

 A recent graduate of the University of Alberta (Master of Music, Choral Conducting), conductor, singer and percussionist Graham Fast is a passionate and versatile musician.
 During his time in Edmonton, Graham has worked with many of the city’s finest choirs including The Richard Eaton Singers, Pro Coro Canada’s #connect youth program, the University of Alberta Madrigal Singers, Chronos Vocal Ensemble and Vocal Alchemy.
-Earlier this spring, Graham began singing with the Schola Cantorum of St. Joseph’s Basilica in Edmonton.
-Graham is always thrilled to put his conducting training to work, and started conducting Edmonton-based Cantilon Choirs’ Vox Hominis men’s choir in September 2017.
+Graham is always thrilled to put his conducting training to work and started conducting Edmonton-based Cantilon Choirs’ Vox Hominis men’s choir in September 2017.
+In addition to singing and conducting, Graham recently began working with the Edmonton Symphony Orchestra in the Music Library, where he collaborates with the conductors and instrumentalists to prepare music parts and scores for performances.

 Graham completed his Bachelor of Music at the University of Calgary in 2014, primarily in vocal performance with an integrated focus on wind band conducting.
 He studied voice with bass-baritone Donald Bell, soprano Patricia Hrynkiw, mezzo-soprano Edith Pritchard, and studied wind band conducting with Gareth Jones.
 In the fall of 2015, Graham began his graduate studies in choral conducting under Dr. Leonard Ratzlaff, where he received the Queen Elizabeth II Graduate Scholarship in recognition of his academic and artistic excellence.